LAREDO — 10 Facts About The 1960s Western TV Series

 5. Laredo had stiff competition.

 In its first season on NBC, Laredo aired on Thursdays at 8:30 pm, against the popular comedies My Three Sons on CBS and Bewitched on ABC.
 Ratings were mediocre, and the series was moved to Friday nights at 10 pm for season two where the competition was equally fierce: The Avengers on ABC and movies on CBS.
-When Laredo vacated its Thursday night timeslot in 1966, it was replaced by a new science fiction series you may have heard of: Star Trek.
+When Laredo vacated its Thursday night timeslot in 1966, it was replaced by Star Trek.

 6. There was a comic book.